Characterizing Regular Lagrangians by Lefschetz Fibration: introduction

 \section{introduction}

 In \cite{Eliashberg} Eliashberg, Ganatra and Lazarev have introduced the notion of \textit{Regular Lagrangians} in \textit{Weinstein cobordisms} and also predicted that \textit{Regular Lagrangians} can be characterized by the existence of \textit{Weinstein Lefschetz Fibrations}.
-In this paper we present a proof of this fact.\\
+In this paper we present a proof of this fact with an hypothesis.\\

 Let us first define the notion of \textit{Regular Lagrangians}.
 But in order to do so we need to understand the notion of \textit{Liouville cobordisms}.\\

 A \textit{Liouville cobordism} between contact manifolds $(\partial_{\pm}W,\xi_{\pm})$ is an even dimensional cobordism (say of dimension $2n$) $(W,\partial_{-}W,\partial_{+}W)$, where $W$ is equipped with a symplectic form $\omega$ and an expanding Liouville vector field $X$ which is outward pointing along $\partial_{+}W$ and inward pointing along $\partial_{-}W$, moreover the contact structure induced by the Liouville form $\lambda=\iota(X)\omega$ on $\partial_{\pm}W$ coincides with the given ones.\\